top of page

 Housing and Meals

-FIJI's home is located at 325 Ash Ave., Ames IA 50014.
-Although our chapter is generally 85-100 members, our house holds 58 people.
-This means that most members live in the facility, although many choose to live in residence halls, apartments and homes nearby.
-Members usually live in the house for 5 or 6 semesters depending on house capacity, number of credits and other factors.
-Since Iowa State's fraternities use the year long, informal recruitment process new members may live in the chapter house their first year at ISU if they choose to.
-Our large parking lot allows us to offer every in-house member a parking spot.
-Should the lot fill up, the chapter will purchase spots elsewhere as overflow.
-Photos and more information about the house can be found in the About Us page.
+FIJI is located at 325 Ash Ave., Ames, IA 50014.
+While our chapter generally consists of 85–100 members, our house accommodates 46 people.
+This means that while many members live in the facility, others choose to live in residence halls, apartments, or homes nearby.
+Members typically live in the house for five or six semesters, depending on capacity, credits, and other factors.
+Because Iowa State’s fraternities use a year-long, informal recruitment process, new members have the option to live in the chapter house during their first year.
+Additionally, our large parking lot allows us to offer parking spots to most in-house members.
+As of Fall 2026, we will be moving into a fully renovated facility!
+More information can be found on the "Legacy 325 Campaign – The Plan" page.

-All in-house and out-of-house members are encouraged to get meal plans!
-Monday nights are used for formal dinners which consists of members dressing in a suit and tie and eating a meal together as brothers.
-Our house mother, Mom Jo, invites guests to many formal dinners including University President Stephen Leath and his wife Janet, Iowa Supreme Court Chief Justice Mark Cady, ISU Dean of Students Dr. Pam Anthony, and more.
-Our private chef, Sean, prepares meals for the chapter.
-Small breakfast items, lunch (Monday-Friday), dinner (Monday-Thursday) and a 24 hour snack room are provided.
-Each meal is served along side a salad bar.
-When unable to make it back for a meal we also offer "late-plates."
-Meal plans are based on the percentage of meals planned to have at the chapter weekly (10% for each lunch and dinner for the week and 10% for access to the snack cart).
-A 100% meal plan (144 meals) is usually around $1,662, much less expensive than university meal plans.
+Monday nights are reserved for formal dinners, where members dress in suits and ties to share a meal as brothers.
+Our house mother, Mom Jo, frequently invites guests to these dinners, including University President Stephen Leath and his wife Janet, Iowa Supreme Court Chief Justice Mark Cady, and ISU Dean of Students Dr. Pam Anthony.
+Our private chef, Shawn, prepares meals for the chapter, including small breakfast items, lunch (Monday–Friday), and dinner (Monday–Thursday), along with access to a 24-hour snack room.
+Each meal is served alongside a salad bar.
+We also offer "late-plates" for those unable to make it back for a scheduled meal.
+For in-house members, a full meal plan is included in the semester costs.
+This meal plan (144 meals) is typically around $1,360, which is significantly more affordable than university alternatives.

 Cost